Mastering Music: the dCS Rossini APEX DAC Network Streamer & Clock Review

 • Improved timing and rhythm: Enhances the sense of musical timing and rhythm, making performances feel more cohesive and engaging.

 It's important to note that while these improvements are widely reported, the specific impact can vary depending on the rest of the audio system and individual listening preferences.
 Additionally, as with all high-end audio upgrades, the differences may be subtle to some listeners and more pronounced to others.
+The APEX upgrade represents dCS's commitment to continual improvement and its desire to offer cutting-edge performance to existing customers.
+It allows owners of compatible dCS products to bring their systems up to the latest standards without needing to replace their entire units.

 Sound